panathulamanoj/webdevprojecs/README.md

-use command node app.js run the the app in localhost:3000 you have to run the comman in the
+use command node app.js run the the app in localhost:3000 you have to run the command in the
 /yelpcamp directory.